translate/pootle/docs/developers/hacking.rst

     (env-name) $ pip install -r requirements/dev.txt

-.. note:: Some dependencies might need to build or compile source code in languages other than Python.
-You may need to install extra packages on your system in order to complete the build process and the installation of the required packages.
+.. note:: Some requirements may depend on external packages.
+For these you may need to install extra packages on your system in order to complete their installation.

-Also run the following so you can locally build the documentation:
+Install Pootle into your virtualenv.
+This makes it easy to run Pootle locally and is needed for various development actitivies.

 .. code-block:: bash